Hermit-commits-code/FocusFix/README.md

 • **Performance Tests**: Memory usage and DOM manipulation timing
 • **Compatibility Tests**: Cross-browser keyboard behavior testing

+## 🏗️ Build & Test Instructions

+### Chrome
+1. Go to `chrome://extensions`
+2. Enable "Developer mode"
+3. Click "Load unpacked" and select your project folder (with Manifest V3)
+4. Test features: animated focus rings, skip links, high contrast mode, custom styles

+### Firefox
+1. Open Firefox Developer Edition
+2. Go to `about:debugging`
+3. Click "This Firefox" → "Load Temporary Add-on"
+4. Select your project folder and choose Manifest V2
+5. Test features as above

+## 🌐 Cross-Browser Notes
+- FocusFix is tested and optimized for Chrome (Manifest V3) and Firefox (Manifest V2)
+- Some sites (Twitter, Chrome Web Store) may block extension scripts due to CSP
+- For best results, test on a variety of real-world sites

 ## 🤝 Contributing

 We welcome contributions from the keyboard navigation and accessibility community!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.